To build your own Itinerary, click to add an item to your Itinerary basket.

 At Beaulieu, dogs on leads are welcome in the grounds (please note, access is not permitted into Palace House, The National Motor Museum and other indoor attractions) so you can wander around and take in some of the sites of this pretty place.
 At nearby Buckler’s Hard dogs on leads are welcome in the village and on the Beaulieu river cruise.
 Why not make the 2 mile walk between Beaulieu and Buckler’s Hard?
 Passing through woodland and follow along the route of the Beaulieu river as it meanders its way to the coast this is a peaceful walk with some beautiful scenery and plus there is the lure of an afternoon tea or a drink at the end of the walk for you!

-The New Forest Centre, in Lyndhurst with its museum and gallery space is another place that welcomes dogs through its doors.
+New Forest Heritage Centre in Lyndhurst, with its museum and gallery space, is another place that welcomes dogs through its doors.
 Come and learn more about the unique history of our national park and discover places you can take your dog.

 Another place you can visit with your dog is the Sammy Miller Motorcycle Museum, near New Milton.
 Dogs are welcome in the museum’s grounds so long as they are kept on a short lead at all times as there are guinea fowl and chickens running freely.
 Nearby, you will also find the New Forest Reptile Centre where dogs on leads are welcome to visit with their owners!